 CARME FONT PAZ holds a PhD in English Literature from Universitat Autònoma de Barcelona (UAB), where she teaches as a Lecturer (Professora Associada) in the English Department.
 She is also Research Associate at the UCLA Center for Medieval and Renaissance Studies.
 In 2012-2013 Font was awarded postdoctoral research grants both at UCLA and Harvard University.
+She serves on the editorial boards of the journal Prose Studies and the New Historia project at The New School, NY.

 She is also the author of Cómo escribir sobre una lectura, Cómo crear emoción en la literatura, Cómo diseñar el conflicto narrativo, published by Alba Editorial and El don de la profecía: Tu sabiduría interior, to be published by Luciérnaga (Planeta) in September 2019.